g-8-4-g/geek-shelf-public/README.md

-# 📚 Geek Shelf
+# 📚 GeekShelf

-**Geek Shelf** is a visually rich, React-based app for organizing what you've already watched or read — across anime, movies, series, and books.
+**GeekShelf** is a visually rich, React-based app for organizing what you've already watched or read — across anime, movies, series, and books.
 Designed with a clean UI and calm ambient touches, it helps you build your own personal archive, not just another list.

 With a serene, forest-inspired aesthetic, floating fireflies, glowing spirit animals, and smooth UI transitions, the app evokes a quiet, almost magical experience — a digital reflection of a cozy, well-loved bookshelf.